sarangbhagwat/nskinetics/README.rst

 What is NSKinetics?
 -------------------

 NSKinetics is a fast, flexible, and convenient package to simulate non-steady state reaction kinetics, especially for systems involving enzymatic conversions.
 Models for multiple inhibitory phenomena (competitive, non-competitive, uncompetitive, and "mechanism-based") are also included.
+NSKinetics enables the construction, simulation, and analysis of reaction systems governed by mass action kinetics or other user-defined rate laws.
+It supports features such as species concentration spikes, event triggers, inverse modeling (parameter fitting to experimental data), and design of experiments.

 Installation
 ------------